Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Observations and data analysis

-To extract the source spectrum, a circular region of 20 pixels is chosen around the source, while for the background spectrum, 40 pixels circular region is selected, which is away from the source contamination.
-In the case of pile-up affected observations with the source count rate above 0.5 ct/sec, an annular region of 4 pixels inner radius and 20 pixels outer radius were considered as the source region.
-The ancillary response files (ARF) and the redistribution matrix files (RMF) were generated using XRTMKARF from the \emph{Swift} CALDB.
+To extract the source spectrum, a circular region of 20 arcsec is chosen around the source, while for the background spectrum, a circular region of 40 arcsec is selected far from the source to avoid contamination.
+In the case of pile-up affected observations with the source count rate above 0.5 ct/sec, an annular region of 4 arcsec inner radius and 20 arcsec outer radius were considered as the source region.
+The ancillary response files (ARF) and the redistribution matrix files (RMF) were generated using \texttt{XRTMKARF} from the \emph{Swift} CALDB.
 For the flaring state, there are multiple observations in a given period and spectra from all these observations were combined using addspec\footnote{https://heasarc.gsfc.nasa.gov/ftools/caldb/help/addspec.txt}.
 In addspec, RMF and ARF files for different observations were added with the source spectrum.
 The background spectra from different observations were added through mathpha\footnote{https://heasarc.gsfc.nasa.gov/ftools/caldb/help/mathpha.txt}.
-Finally, the source spectrum and the background spectrum were combined through the tool `grppha', and sufficient counts in each bin have been considered.
-The X-ray spectrum for the flaring and low state was used for the broadband SED modeling.
+Finally, the source spectrum and the background spectrum were combined through the tool \texttt{grppha}, and 20 counts in each bin have been considered.
+The resultant grouped spectrum was then added to the \texttt{XSPEC} for the modeling.
+We fit the X-ray spectrum corresponding to each ToO observation with an absorbed power-law model using \texttt{XSPEC} (\citealt{1996ASPC..101...17A}), and estimate the flux and index.
+The Swift-XRT lightcurve is generated with each point corresponding to one observation.
+The X-ray spectrum obtained during the high and low state was used for the broadband SED modeling.